Optical Injection and Detection of Long-Lived Interlayer Excitons in van der Waals Heterostructures

 Here, we demonstrate an optical scheme that overcomes the limitations of both electrical and PL-based injection and detection schemes.
-By inserting hBN spacer with up to seven layers to suppress interlayer tunnelling, we inject high densities of electrons and holes into separate MoSe\textsubscript{2} and WSe\textsubscript{2} layers via non-resonant optical pumping, without requiring layer-selective contacts or complex gating geometries \cite{ma_strongly_2021, qi_thermodynamic_2023}.
-Using time-resolved reflection spectroscopy and the 2s exciton resonance as a spectroscopic probe, we observe interlayer exciton formation and relaxation dynamics, in samples with negligible interlayer exciton-PL.
+While inserting hBN spacer with up to seven layers to suppress interlayer tunneling, we inject high densities of electrons and holes into separate MoSe\textsubscript{2} and WSe\textsubscript{2} layers via nonresonant optical pumping, without requiring layer-selective contacts or complex gating geometries \cite{ma_strongly_2021, qi_thermodynamic_2023}.
+Using time-resolved reflection spectroscopy and the 2s exciton resonance as a spectroscopic probe, we observe interlayer exciton formation and relaxation dynamics in samples with negligible interlayer exciton PL.
 Under these conditions, we achieve interlayer exciton densities up to $n_\text{IX} \approx \qty{1e12}{\per\square\centi\metre}$ and lifetimes of $\qty{8.8}{\micro\second}$.
 This combination of high density, long lifetime, and optical control opens the door to studying strongly interacting interlayer exciton gases and exploring collective excitonic phenomena.

-In this work, we investigate three different TMD bilayer devices with varying hBN spacer thicknesses (see Fig. 1a).
-In the main text, we present data from Devices~1 and~2, both MoSe\(_2\)–WSe\(_2\) bilayers, while results from Device~3, a MoS\(_2\)–WSe\(_2\) bilayer, are provided in the Supplemental Information (SI).
-Device~1 features a single-layer hBN spacer, Device~2 includes a 3--5 layer spacer, and Device~3 incorporates a 5--7 layer spacer.
-In contrast to the optical studies mentioned above, all TMD layers within a device are angle-misaligned, suppressing interlayer hybridization, and resulting in negligible interlayer PL~\footnote{Device 1 shows very weak interlayer PL, whereas no interlayer PL is observed in Devices 2 and 3; see Fig. S2}.
-A schematic of a typical device structure is shown in Fig.~\ref{fig:1}a, and optical micrographs along with fabrication details are available in the SI.